-Lady Justice Rafferty has served as a Lord Justice of Appeal following her appointment to the Court of Appeal of England and Wales in 2011.
+Lady Justice Rafferty served as a Lord Justice of Appeal following her appointment to the Court of Appeal of England and Wales in 2011 until her retirement in 2020.
 Through her career, she has presided over numerous high-profile cases and has made a substantial contribution to our legal system.
 She was appointed Chancellor of the University in 2015.

 The Rt Hon the Lord David Blunkett

 David became the youngest ever councillor in Britain, aged just 22 whilst studying at Sheffield, and was elected as MP for Sheffield Brightside in the 1987 general election.
 Following that, he served as the Secretary of State for Education and Employment, and later became Home Secretary, and finally Secretary of State for Work and Pensions.

 BSc Chemistry 1980, Hon LLD 1994